gutma-org/flight-logging-protocol/README.md

 # README #

-This protocol was approved for release to all GUTMA members by the board on Dec.
-19 2017.
-It is currently out for comments, with a vote of full members scheduled at the end of January.
-The protocol will then be open to public comments.
+This protocol was approved for release to all GUTMA members during the Dec.
+19 2017 board's meeting.
+It is currently out for member comments, with a final vote scheduled for the end of January.
+If approved by GUTMA members, the protocol will then be open to public comments.

 ### Goals ###